Noha Yossry

-Noha Yossry (نهى يسري; born February 7, 1992, in Cairo) is an Egyptian table tennis player.
+Noha Yossry (نهى يسري; born 7 February 1992 in Cairo) is an Egyptian table tennis player.
 She won a silver medal, as a member of the Egyptian table tennis team, at the 2007 All-Africa Games in Algiers, Algeria.
 As of March 2013, Yossry is ranked no. 669 in the world by the International Table Tennis Federation (ITTF).
 She is also right-handed, and uses the classic grip.
+She was also mentioned on The Big Bang Theory TV show season 12 episode 2.

 Yossry qualified for the women's singles tournament at the 2008 Summer Olympics in Beijing, by receiving a place as one of the top 6 seeded players from the All-Africa Games in Algiers, Algeria.
 She lost the preliminary round match to Ukraine's Tetyana Sorochinskaya, with a unanimous set score of 0–4.